 Out-of-province drivers with a full Class 1 licence can move to Manitoba and transfer their licence without any additional training or testing, as long as they have already completed the Mandatory Entry Level Training in a different province or have held their licence for a minimum of two years.
 Out-of-province applicants with one to two years of experience will be allowed to write a knowledge test and road test within one year of transferring the licence.
 Successfully passing both tests will waive the need for any additional training.
 Any person that has held a Class 1 licence for less than one year will be required to take the MELT program and complete both a knowledge test and road test.

-If everything goes according to plan at the federal government level, Mandatory Entry Level Training will be implemented across Canada by January of 2020.
+If everything goes according to plan at the federal government level, Mandatory Entry Level Training will be implemented across Canada very soon.
 Truck drivers keep our world turning by delivering and transporting almost everything that is used on a daily basis.
 MELT requirements, along with quality truck training, will help to ensure everyone on the road – pedestrians, passengers, and drivers alike, will return safely to their families at the end of the day.